 The permit application process requires the submittal of a project summary, including the exact location of activities, description of methods, rationale for use of the Sanctuary environment, explanation of environmental consequences, and plan for reporting results to the Sanctuary.
-In considering whether to grant a permit the Sanctuary Superintendent (or NMSP Director where appropriate) evaluates: the professional and financial responsibility of the applicant; the appropriateness of the methods envisioned to the purpose(s) of the activity; the extent to which the conduct of any permitted activity may diminish or enhance the value of the Sanctuary as a source of recreation, or as a source of educational or scientific information; the end value of the activity; and such other matters as may be deemed appropriate (15 CFR.
-922.72).
+Per CINMS regulations, the Director of the NMSP may issue a permit if they make certain findings, which address matters such as: the professional and financial responsibility of the applicant; the appropriateness of the methods envisioned to the purpose(s) of the activity; the extent to which the conduct of any permitted activity may diminish or enhance the value of the Sanctuary as a source of recreation, or as a source of educational or scientific information; the end value of the activity; and such other matters as may be deemed appropriate (15 CFR 922.74).
 CINMS permit program activities are discussed further in the Operations Action Plan.